CSB-KaracaLab/BINDKIN/README.md

 The directory organization description of the repository:

-Organization of the input structure files:
+# Organization of the input coordinate files:
 Each folder that ends with the string "_structures" contains the subdirectories in which the input coordinate files are present.
 	> "crystal_structures":The coordinates files obtained from the PDB are present here.
 	> "homology_model_structures":The coordinate files of the model structures are present here.

-In both of these folders, the default state of the structures, and the HADDOCK refined versons of them were given in separate directories as shown below:
+In both of these folders, the default state of the structures, and the HADDOCK refined versions of them were given in separate directories as shown below:
 	> "crystal_structures":
 		> "crystal_structures"
 		> "HADDOCK_refined_crystal_structures"